kenboc/bgd/content/post/cdm-model-within-datalake/index.md

 # comment: false # Disable comment if false.
 ---

-In our department, we are building an infrastructure, to aggregate our data in a data warehouse and publish them in a secure environment through Power BI as datasets and reports.
+In our department, we are building an infrastructure, to aggregate our data in a data warehouse and publish them in a secure environment through Power BI as datasets and reports..
 <!--more-->

 ## The goal